-- 1. Following the initial vote on whether to call a Pastor, the congregation invests authority in the Personnel Committee and the Church Council to make employment decisions with regard to the Pastor according to the process described below. - 2.
+- 1. Following the initial vote on whether to call a Pastor, the congregation invests authority in the Personnel Committee and the Church Council to make employment decisions with regard to Pastors according to the process described below. - 2.
 As indicated in Part V above, the congregation invests authority in the Personnel Committee to review the congregation's feedback regarding the Pastor and his/her ministry (including information gleaned from polls) and to engage the Pastor in dialogue regarding this feedback.
-As a part of this dialogue, the Personnel Committee and the Pastor will pay attention to questions of ongoing fit between the Pastor and the congregation. - 3.
-One year following each substantial review, the Personnel Committee, the Church Council, and the Pastor will engage in an intentional conversation regarding the ongoing fit between the Pastor and the congregation, taking into account actions the Pastor has taken to address feedback received from the Personnel Committee and the congregation to date.
-The outcome of this conversation may include the following: - a decision to renew the contract of the Pastor; - a decision to renew the contract of the Pastor with an invitation to take further action to address feedback received from the Personnel Committee, the Church Council, and the congregation; - a decision not to renew the contract of the Pastor, if the Pastor is nearing the end of a contract; or - a decision to terminate an existing contract, if the Pastor is in the middle of the contract. - 4.
+As a part of this dialogue, the Personnel Committee (along with the Lead Pastor in the case of Associate Pastors) and the Pastor will pay attention to questions of ongoing fit between the Pastor and the congregation. - 3.
+One year following each substantial review, the Personnel Committee (along with the Lead Pastor in the case of Associate Pastors), the Church Council, and the Pastor will engage in an intentional conversation regarding the ongoing fit between the Pastor and the congregation, taking into account actions the Pastor has taken to address feedback received from the Personnel Committee, the Pastoral Team, and the congregation to date.
+The outcome of this conversation may include the following: - a decision to renew the contract of the Pastor; - a decision to renew the contract of the Pastor with an invitation to take further action to address feedback received from the Personnel Committee (along with the Lead Pastor in the case of Associate Pastors), the Church Council, and the congregation; - a decision not to renew the contract of the Pastor, if the Pastor is nearing the end of a contract; or - a decision to terminate an existing contract, if the Pastor is in the middle of the contract. - 4.
 The Personnel Committee and the Church Council will advise the congregation of the decision regarding the ongoing employment of the Pastor with [Church Name].

-Part VI: Conflict Resolution among Church Leaders
+Part VI: Conflict on the Pastoral Team